gklyne/annalist/documents/getting-started.md

     annalist-manager runserver

+# Update an existing installation

+> @@TODO: test this

+Backup the current installation and site data, just in case.

+## Upgrade software and test

+Install updated software into existing Python virtual environment:

+    source annenv/bin/activate
+    pip install annalist --upgrade
+    annalist-manager runtests

+## Update site data

+    annalist-manager updatesitedata

+Existing user credentials and permissions should not be affected.

+## Start the server

+    annalist-manager runserver

 # Accessing and using annalist

 See [Installing and setting up Annalist](installing-annalist.md) and [Guide to using Annalist](using-annalist.md) for details.
 What follows is just a very brief summary to get started.